-North Carolina Commercial Vehicle Accidents
+North Carolina Commercial Vehicle Accident Lawyer

 Many businesses employ drivers to conduct their day-to-day operations.
 Our roads are clogged with delivery vans, taxicabs, and all types of business vehicles.
 In some cases, it will not be obvious that the responsible driver was driving a business vehicle or acting within the scope of employment when the collision occurred.